 Sports are fun and a great way to get exercise, but there are some inherent risks involved.
-Whether it is for yourself or for your child, a sports guard is a great protective device to use when involved in athletic activity.
+Whether for yourself or for your child, a sports guard is an important protective device to wear during athletic activity.
 We at Dental Partners of Boston highly recommend the use of sports guards for our athletically active patients.

-Sports guards are a small plastic guard worn in your mouth to protect your teeth.
+Sports guards are small plastic guards worn in your mouth to protect your teeth.
 The sports guards available through Dental Partners of Boston are comfortable to wear because they conform to your bite and the shape of your mouth.
-When using a sports guard during athletic activity, you will receive the following benefits:
+During athletic activity, you receive the following benefits:

 Sports guards are beneficial for any patient who participates in physical activity, not just athletic competitions.
-Football, basketball, baseball, hockey, and boxing are common sports that use sports guards.
-However, sports guards should also be used in other athletic activity like gymnastics, skateboarding, and biking.
-A sports guard is a safety device that patients should not go without when involved in physical activity due to the risks of serious injury to a patient’s mouth as a result of an accident.
-All it takes is one impact to your mouth to cause serious tooth loss, nerve damage, and tongue injury.
+Football, basketball, baseball, hockey, and boxing are common sports that use this important protective gear.
+However, mouth guards should also be used in other athletic activities like skateboarding and biking.
+All it takes is one impact to your mouth to cause serious tooth loss, nerve damage, or tongue injury.

 The benefits of a custom-made sports guard are considerable:

 A custom-made sports guard from Dental Partners of Boston covers and protects all your teeth, helping to absorb shock and distribute the impact across your teeth and surrounding jaw structure.
-But the benefits go further than this: sports guards also help to reduce cuts and bruising.
+But the benefits go further than this: they also help to reduce cuts and bruising.

 During sport, you expose your body to extreme impact.
-Jarring of your teeth can make you inadvertently bite into your gum, lips or tongue.
-Your regular teeth are hard and sharp and will pierce soft tissue easily under impact.
-But with a sports guard, you cut down on this risk, thanks to the flat, plasticated surface.
+Jarring of your teeth can make you inadvertently bite into your gum, lips, or tongue.
+Your teeth are hard and sharp and will pierce soft tissue easily under impact.
+But with a sports guard, you cut down this risk, thanks to the flat, plastic surface.

 While you can buy generic sports guards, most dentists do not recommend them.
 The reason is that the shape of your mouth is unique.
-You need a sports guard which conforms to the exact shape of your teeth so that you can get a comfortable fit and maximum protection.
+You need custom protective gear which conforms to the exact shape of your teeth so that you can get a comfortable fit and maximum protection.

-Having a good fit is vital for all kinds of reasons.
-The main benefit is the fact that it ensures that nothing is loose and that impacts do not fall disproportionately on one region of your mouth more than another.
-Loose or improperly-fitting sports guards make injury and dislocation or teeth more likely.
+Having a good fit is vital for many reasons.
+The main benefit is the assurance that nothing is loose and any impact does not fall disproportionately on one region of your mouth more than another.
+Loose or improperly-fitting sports guards make injury and dislocation of teeth more likely.

 The other significant benefit is psychological.
 When a mouthguard fits your jaw perfectly, you feel more confident on the field.
 You aren’t worried that your mouthguard might fall out at any point or fail to protect you.

 When we make your sports guard, we take a direct impression of your teeth.
-We then use this impression to create the mould that will eventually form the basis of your new sports guard.
+We use this impression to create the mold that will eventually form the basis of your new mouthpiece.
 Your custom sports guard, therefore, is precisely the same shape as your mouth.

 Just imagine for a second if it wasn’t.
-You’d have tight sections in some areas and voids in others.
+You would have tight sections in some areas and voids in others.
 Not only could this put undue forces on individual teeth, but it could also lead to rubbing and blistering.